 Small business who have been impacted by the pandemic may be eligible to apply for an SBA Economic Injury Disaster Loan or loan through the Paycheck Protection Program.
 See a comparison of the Paycheck Protection Program (PPP) vs. the Economic Injury Disaster Loans (EIDL).

-The recently established $349 billion Paycheck Protection Program is designed to provide much-needed relief to millions of small businesses – allowing them to sustain their businesses and keep workers employed.
+The recently passed $900 billion stimulus and relief package includes additional relief to millions of small businesses – allowing them to sustain their businesses and keep workers employed.

 The program supports payroll and other business operating expenses.
 No collateral requirements, personal guarantees or SBA fees – all with a 100-percent guarantee from SBA.
 Loan payments will be deferred for six months.
 Most importantly, the SBA says it will forgive the portion of the loan proceeds that are used to cover the first eight weeks of payroll costs, rent, utilities and mortgage interest.